withtwoemms/uhura/README.md

 test_2_for_testing_the_next_page:
   ...
 ```
+> be sure to specify the endpoint to which you would liek to send your test results under the top-level `destination` key in the scenario yaml.
 > there are two actions the web_elemental can perform: _clicking a button_ and _filling out a form_.
 These actions are indicated in the yaml with the `button` and `form` headings.
 Will make them more expressive in the future.

 * change the url and yaml_path in `uhura.py`